Aasishm/test-automation/README.txt

 NOTE
 =========
 By default, the test runs on Chrome in headless mode.
 If you are using Chrome 129 version, there may be an issue with a white screen being open when running the test in Windows.
+In this case, uncomment the below line:
+	 chromeOptions.addArguments("--window-position=-10000,-10000");
+in src/main/framework/BrowserFactory.java file